WillwoTechnologies/angularjs-auth/README.md

 ------
 #### Login ####

-1. Whenever login is required, you receive `auth-required` message, then you show login page to users as follows
+1. Whenever login is required, you receive `auth-required` message, then you show login page to users as follows.
+It's your decision what to do with this message; redirect to login page, show login section, or show alert message.

         $scope.$on("auth-required", function(event, reason) {
           $location.url("/login?redir=" + encodeURIComponent(reason.route.originalPath) );